 10. A Woodland Garden

-Your woodland garden can feature a gravel sitting area with stacked stones leading to your outdoor woodland study.
+Your woodland garden can feature fresh mulch and native shrubs, potted plants, or flowers.
+If you wanted to get more creative, consider a gravel sitting area with stacked stones leading to your outdoor woodland study.

 I love how this landscaping idea combines the peaceful serenity of an indoor study (with comfy-looking seating) and merges it with the splendor of outdoor living.